jeffreyscanlon/Portfolio/InterviewNotes.md

 #### Interview with D.G. on 10/6/2020:

+1. What do you think is the overall purpose of this story?
+To talk about the political divisions between the two parties, or the constituents that identify as democrat and republican.
+They don’t like each other very much and they don’t interact.
+The second half of the story talks about ways to potentially remedy those divisions (what steps could be taken and their impact).

+2. Which visualization(s) or part of the story made the most sense or was the most convincing?
+Findings #1 and #2 were the easiest to understand and Finding #2 was new information to me so that was interesting.
+Finding #1 was the most compelling because it presents a stark contrast between our aspirations and our reality.
+This is because almost the same percentage of people agree about these two seemingly contrasting things.

+3. Which visualizations(s) or part of the story made the least sense or was the least convincing?
+Remedy #2 was confusing because how is it showing that they are working across lines of difference.
+It only shows the number of tasks someone worked on.
+And Finding #3 was not convincing because it looks like people are feeling colder, but how much colder really?
+It doesn’t seem to be increasing that much.

+4. Can you explain how the solutions presented in this story are connected to the problem?

+The solutions offer different strategies to alleviate the divisions between different groups and data that supports said strategy.

+5. What other questions or recommendations do you have?
+What is the sample size of these data?
+How many people did they ask?
+Why is the reference line in Remedy #1?
+Why does the control group decrease after a certain amount of time in Remedy #3?
+The treatment group also starts to decline less rapidly there.

 #### Interview with M.C. on 10/6/2020:

 #### Supplemental feedback -- I also met with the course TA on 10/6/2020 and she provided helpful feedback I'd like to record here: